 Liza’s interest in teaching and music accessibility has inspired various large-scale outreach projects.
 These have included family-friendly productions of Heinrich Schütz's Weihnachtshistorie, staged in New York and Boston in collaboration with the New York-based vocal collective Musica Nuova; and Singen und Sagen: Music for Hope in a Time of War, presented by the American Musicological Society in 2017 and featuring the music of Michael Praetorius intersected with texts from the Thirty Years War.
 For these projects, she has been the recipient of the Paul R. Judy Polyphonic Grant and the 2017 Early Music America Outreach Grant.
-Current projects include the development of new programs with her ensemble Incantare, which performs music highlighting the journeys of displaced populations in early modern Europe.
+Current projects include the development programs with her group Incantare, which performs music highlighting the journeys of displaced populations in early modern Europe.

 Liza holds a Bachelor of Music degree from Eastman School of Music (2006), where she studied trombone with John Marcellus; and a Master of Music degree from Boston University (2008), where she studied with Don Lucas.
-She most recently attained her Doctor of Musical Arts degree in Historical Performance from Boston University (2018), where she studied with Greg Ingles.
+She earned her Doctor of Musical Arts degree in Historical Performance from Boston University (2018), where she studied with Greg Ingles.
 Her dissertation, a method book for modern trombonists, integrates historical techniques with mainstream playing and introduces eighty-eight solo etudes for trombone transcribed from historical sources.